Educating the Adults of Tomorrow

 Kroc Academy provides new and exciting experiences that encourage children to be lifelong learners committed to exploring the world around them!
 Includes:

-Tues -S.T.E.A.M. or park
+Tues -S.T.E.A.M. or Park

-Wed – Character building
+Wed – Bible Lesson

-Thurs – Sports and fitness
+Thurs – Sports and Fitness

-Fri – Swimming and glow night
+Fri – Swimming and Glow Night

 Day Camp